 Whether it’s towels or kitchenware, we all have a tendency to collect duplicates.
 You might justify the 25 butter knives for when guests are, but how often do you actually have that many people over—if ever?
 Items like dishware and silverware can be easily rented, if an occasion calls for more than plasticware and paper plates.
 When it comes to appliances, it can be even worse.
 There is really no reason for you to have two blenders or a coffeemaker and cappuccino machine, especially if counter space is at a premium.

-Once you’ve pared down your positions as much as you can—and you still need a bit of extra room—check out Gotham Mini Storage, the best in NYC Storage.
+Once you’ve pared down your positions as much as you can—and you still need a bit of extra room—check out Gotham Mini Storage (the leader in Manhattan mini storage), the best in NYC Storage.
 Call or visit us to find out about our incredible rates and new-renter deals.